Discover Ballard Clay: Seattle's Premier Pottery Studio and Creative Community

 Ballard Clay is a welcoming pottery studio located on the West end of Market Street in Ballard, Seattle.
 It offers a perfect meeting place for friends and pottery enthusiasts of all skill levels, from complete beginners to those continuing their clay journey.
 The studio features a warm, inviting atmosphere where creativity and relaxation mingle, inspired by owner Rebecca Sorensen's lifelong love of pottery as a meditative and creative outlet.
 Ballard Clay is known for its small class sizes, capped at just 8 to 10 students, which ensures personalized instruction and an intimate learning environment.
 Their six-week series classes teach wheel throwing, sculpting, coiling, and building techniques, making it accessible whether you're just starting or returning to pottery.
 For those looking for a flexible creative space, the studio also offers monthly memberships that grant unlimited access to wheels, tools, and studio facilities, along with personal storage shelves and lockers.
 Friendly events, date nights, and workshops complement the educational offerings, making Ballard Clay a great spot to socialize, learn together, and express creativity in a supportive community setting.
 The studio’s convenient location is accessible by bus and bike, with nearby parking options, making meeting up hassle-free.

-Here's what people think of Ballard Clay
+What people think of Ballard Clay, based on reviews

 As of recent, Ballard Clay holds a 5-star rating based on 36 reviews.